Plan Your Trip Resources to Help You Plan Your Next Oregon Coast Trip

 • Give yourself plenty of time to travel – speed kills and wet pavement kills faster.
 Besides, the scenery’s more enjoyable when you take the time to see it.

 • Know how your vehicle handles on wet roads and standing water.
-Hydroplaning can be real scary to someone not familiar with the vehicle they’re driving.
+Hydroplaning can be really scary to someone not familiar with the vehicle they’re driving.

 • Should your vehicle hydroplane, take your foot off the accelerator and let your vehicle come back in contact with the pavement.
 Then work your brake – lightly.